DEPARTMENTS & OFFICES >

 This “awesome adventure” was made possible through a partnership among Dr.

-Edward Karshner, Director, Communications Intensive Courses and Associate
+Edward Karshner, Associate

-Professor of English Studies and Communication Sills, the OSCE and the Center
+Professor of English, the OSCE, the Center

-for Global Engagement.
+for Global Engagement, and the Office of Engaged Learning.
 All students who

 participated in the trip were required to take either a Mythology or a Comparative